Malay & Tamil Mother Tongue at Home: K1-K2 Tips for Singapore Parents

 Malay Picture Books From NLB

-Make library visits a regular ritual.
+Make library visits a regular thing.
 Let your child choose books.
 Read aloud with expression.
 Pause to discuss the pictures.
 Ask simple questions: "Siapa itu?"
 (Who is that?)
 "Apa warna ini?"
 (What colour is this?)

 Label Your Home in Malay